psahindrakar/django-scrum/README.md

 A sample project to start learning RESTful server development with python-django.
 The project is configured using docker for ease for development and deployment.

+In this document, tried to capture as much details as possible as to how the final result is achieved.
+A scrum board building example is considered here.
+The details about the example is in the document folder.
+It is example from a blog.
+Though the example is for django 2.x, in this repo it has been updated for django 3.x.

 # Setting up django with docker

 Steps followed to setup a project